-School ni in managarah kanagarah kanagarah kanagarah kanagarah kanagarah kanagarah kanagarah kanagarah kanagarah kana Child's Name Class: Please specify type of diet requested: Medically prescribed diet (food intolerances, allergens, e g. egg, gluten, nuts) Religious (e.g. Halal, Hindu) Ethical (e.g. vegetarian/vegan) section relates to the diet type listed above, se identify food that the child is / is not allowed to eat, Non Suitable Foods Suitable or Substitute Foods DOES YOUR CHILD HAVE A SIGNIFICANT OR LIFE THREATENING FOOD ALLERGY?
-LE) YES NO The following is required for medical diets only and shi below) from the pupil's Care and Treatment Plan, N.B. ould be copied by the school representative (who signs This is essential to avoid misinterpretation.
+School Child's Name Class: Please specify type of diet requested: Medically prescribed diet (food intolerances, allergens, e g. egg, gluten, nuts) Religious (e.g. Hatal, Hindu) Ethical (e.g. vegetarian/vegan) Please print specific details and note this It is not to be used for general likes or dislikes.
+Plea section relates to the diet type listed above, se identify food that the child is / is not allowed to eat.
+Non Suitable Foods Suitable or Substitute Foods DOES YOUR CHILD HAVE A SIGNIFICANT OR LIFE THREATENING FOOD ALLERGY?
+LE) YES NO The following is required for medical diets only and sh below) from the pupil's Care and Treatment Plan, N.B. ould be copied by the school representative (who signs This is essential to avoid misinterpretation.
 EMERGENCY PROCEDURES FOR USE OF A PRELOADED ADRENALIN INJECTION Details: (school to complete) WHERE IS THE PRELOADED ADRENALIN INJECTION LOCATED?
 ADMINISTERED BY WHOM?
 LOCAL ARRANGEMENTS FOR IDENTIFICATION OF CHILD TO CATERING STAFF AND IN DINING HALL AGREED AND EMERGENCY PROCEDURE IN PLACE Details: (school to complete)